The 1960s Isle of Man-made Peel P50, a three-wheeled microcar, is regarded as the slowest car in the world.

 9 Chevrolet CMV 80 km/h Basic utilitarian design

-10 Hindustan Ambassador 130 km/h (but very slow acceleration) India’s classic ride.
+10 Hindustan Ambassador 130 km/h (but very slow acceleration), India’s classic ride.

 These vehicles vary in purpose—from eco-conscious designs to affordable micro-mobility—but all have one thing in common: they are designed for low speed.